denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 The script creates a `lifecycle policy` with a single schedule that triggers a new snapshot every 24 hours at 5 AM.
 The `RetainRule` is configured to keep the most recent 5 snapshots, automatically deleting older ones beyond that limit.
 The policy is enabled immediately upon creation.
 To ensure that snapshots are only created for the correct volume, the `TargetTags` parameter uses the `EBS_STACK_ID` value to identify the appropriate volume.

+### 2.4.
+Adding support for automatic attaching/detaching the EBS data volume

+#### 2.4.1.
+Provision Host Script
+The last step in the process is to create two scripts for automatic attaching and detaching the `EBS` volume.
+This scripts are stored within `Amazon Systems Manager` and can either run manually via the management console or via the AWS `CLI`.